 How to Write About Tragedy in College Application Essays

-To get a more in depth understanding of how to write your college essay, check out our Live Q&A video.
+To get a more in-depth understanding of how to write your college essay, check out our Live Q&A video below.
 MEK’s Academic Counseling Services Team walks you through the writing process from choosing a topic to crafting an essay that will impress college admissions officers!

 Picking a Topic: The Question of Tragedy in College Essays